The role of the OPFCC

 Monitoring officer responsibilities and appointment process

 Every PFCC must have a CEO, who is the ‘head of paid service’ and also the ‘monitoring officer’ that warns them about any actual or potential law breaking or anything else that might lead to an injustice.

-The CEO works with Julia to deliver her vision, strategy and identified priorities – ensuring that her office is led effectively and maintaining close day-to-day links with senior police officers and staff.
+The CEO works with the Commissioner to deliver their vision, strategy and identified priorities – ensuring that their office is led effectively and maintaining close day-to-day links with senior police officers, fire officers and staff.